 Today’s always-on digital environment means that when there’s a crisis, public relations pros often play from behind.
-The news usually breaks before we have a press release drafted or a statement written.
+Whether it’s a product safety issue or a problem in the workplace, the news usually breaks before we have a press release drafted or a statement written.
 The sooner we begin operating under this realization, the better prepared we will be to help the brands we represent.

 Twitter user Janis Krums sent this message to his 170 followers: “There’s a plane in the Hudson.
 I’m on the ferry going to pick up the people.
 Crazy.”
 Krums’ tweet, including a photo clearly showing it was a US Airways jet floating in the river with survivors perched on both wings, scooped all of the major news networks and was being rapidly shared before the airline even had the chance to access the passenger manifest or gather its communication team.
 MSNBC was interviewing Krums live 30 minutes later, and the power of Twitter as a breaking news source was instantly established.

-That was nearly 10 years ago.
-The number of smart phone users with Twitter, Facebook, Instagram and LinkedIn accounts has grown exponentially, as have blogs, niche media and influencers.
+That was more than 10 years ago.
+The number of smartphone users with Twitter, Facebook, Instagram and LinkedIn accounts has grown exponentially, as have blogs, niche media and influencers.
 Being fast and prepared is not enough.

 Everything we do, from the plans we write to the technology we deploy to the people we hire, must yearn for speed and wreak of flexibility.
 Sports coaches say you cannot teach speed, but when it comes to communicating during a crisis, you can prepare to be fast.